 Hours: Daily - April 13 through June 30: 10:00 am to 4:00 pm; July 1 through October 27: 10:00 am to 5:00 pm

 Where a mountain inspired a tale of a whale.
 In the summer of 1850, seeking reprieve from the heat and noise from New York City, Herman Melville brought his young family to Pittsfield, Massachusetts, a place he had visited since childhood.
 Flushed with the success of his first books and entranced by his meeting of Nathaniel Hawthorne, Melville impulsively bought a nearby farm, which he named Arrowhead.
 That following winter in his study with the view of Greylock Mountain, Herman Melville wrote his masterpiece Moby-Dick.
+Today, you can visit the Arrowhead Museum and learn all there is to know about Melville and his famous whale.

 Hours: Daily 9:30 am to 5:00 pm - Memorial Day Weekend through Columbus Day